 4. Refine the Copies and their Iterations

 UX writer’s job duties include refining written copies.
-Building a strong UX writer’s portfolio is essential, and refining copies plays a crucial role in showcasing your skills.
+Building a strong UX writer’s portfolio is essential, and refining copies is crucial in showcasing your skills.
 A UX writer’s portfolio should contain samples and past work specific to UX writing, demonstrating your ability to create solutions for existing products and effectively use online platforms to build your portfolio.

 It should also include case studies and examples of creative problem-solving to highlight your expertise.
 Additionally, resources are available to help you build an appealing portfolio without coding.